Add STK’s capabilities to your existing software or build custom applications.

 STK Engine gives you access to STK’s analytical and visualization capabilities without the weight of STK's graphical user interface.
 Using the Connect or STK Object Model APIs, you can achieve a seamless integration with an existing application or design an entirely new application to support a specific workflow.
 And to achieve even more efficient computation speeds, you can deactivate visualization.

-- Using STK analytics on Linux and clusters.
+- Use STK analytics on Linux and clusters.

-- Designing a custom interface over STK analytics.
+- Design a custom interface over STK analytics.

-- Accelerating large studies by running STK analysis without visualization.
+- Accelerate large studies by running STK analysis without visualization.